catdiver123/catdiver123/README.md

 - 👋 Hi, I’m @catdiver123
 - 👀 I’m interested in ...
 VR and learning to code.
 - 🌱 I’m currently learning ...
 IT Digital Technologies.
 - 💞️ I’m looking to collaborate on ...
-Willing to test VR games and to help any way I can.
+Testing PCVR/META VR games and to help any way I can.
 Also looking for a coding mentor.
 - 📫 How to reach me ... catdiver123@gmail.com

 <!---